Neonatal Crisis Sequencing Panel with CNV Detection

 We sequence coding exons for most given transcripts, plus ~10 bp of flanking non-coding DNA for each exon.
 Unless specifically indicated, test reports contain no information about other portions of the gene, such as regulatory domains, deep intronic regions, uncharacterized alternative exons, chromosomal rearrangements, repeat expansions, epigenetic effects, and mitochondrial genome variants.

 In most cases, we are unable to determine the phase of sequence variants.
-In particular, when we find two likely causative mutations for recessive disorders, we cannot be certain that the mutations are on different alleles.
+In particular, when we find two likely causative variants for recessive disorders, we cannot be certain that the variants are on different alleles, unless parental specimens are also tested.

 Our ability to detect minor sequence variants due to somatic mosaicism is limited.
 Sequence variants that are present in less than 50% of the patient's nucleated cells may not be detected.